chjj/cmake-node/README.md

 ## Design

-node-cmk differs from other cmake wrappers in that it actually provides a toolchain file for node.js.
-It exposes one function, `add_node_module`, which creates a dynamically loadable library for any given OS.

 node-cmk is very lightweight and requires no dependencies.
 This provides a nice alternative to node-gyp and cmake-js, which pull in half of npm just to build a project.